 And now it’s time for the results.

 We’re dealing with two radically different groups here.
 It’s not really fair to compare an under $1000 CAM package against a full-featured package costing many thousands of dollars and up.
 At the very least it would give a pretty distorted picture of the relative appeal of these packages in the overall market.
-So I’ve divided the results into two camps based on the price of the package.… Read the rest
+So I’ve divided the results into two camps based on the price of the package.
+This is not to say that the “Hobby” category is populated entirely by hobbyists.… Read the rest

 I’m starting to do the research that is a precursor to building integrations between the G-Wizard software (calculator and editor) and various CAM packages.
 Towards that end, it will help me greatly to have some idea the relative popularity of the various packages since I won’t be able to build integrations for every package all at once.